Policy and Procedure #407.0 Accessibility

 3. Responsibilities

-3. ensure that the feedback processes are accessible and readily available to the public in print (see Customer Service Feedback Form) and on the Board’s public website (see Barrier Buster) by providing accessible formats or communication supports upon request; and
+3. ensure feedback processes are accessible and readily available to the public in print (see Customer Service Feedback Form) and on the Board’s public website (see Barrier Buster) by providing accessible formats or communication supports upon request; and

-3.2.
-Superintendents, Principals, Managers and Supervisors shall:
+3.3 Superintendents, Principals, Managers and Supervisors shall:

 3. ensure notice is posted in the front office and/or reception area(s) indicating that the school welcomes the use of assistive devices and encourages user to seek support from staff as required; and